User Session Recording Technology for Security and Compliance Training Course

 Advanced Java Security

-This course not only introduces the security components of the Standard Java Edition but also addresses security challenges within Java Enterprise Edition (JEE) and web services.
-Before diving into specific services, it establishes a foundation in cryptography and secure communication.
-Through various exercises, the course covers both declarative and programmatic security techniques in JEE, as well as transport-layer and end-to-end security for web services.
-Participants gain hands-on experience with the discussed APIs and tools through practical exercises.
+This course not only introduces the security components of the Standard Java Edition but also addresses security concerns within Java Enterprise Edition (JEE) and web services.
+The discussion begins with the fundamentals of cryptography and secure communication before diving into specific services.
+Various exercises cover both declarative and programmatic security techniques in JEE, as well as transport-layer and end-to-end security for web services.
+Participants engage in practical exercises to explore and apply the discussed APIs and tools firsthand.

-The course also examines and explains the most common and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
-Beyond typical errors made by Java developers, the covered security vulnerabilities include both language-specific issues and problems arising from the runtime environment.
-Each vulnerability and corresponding attack vector is demonstrated through clear, easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation strategies.
+The course also examines and explains the most common and severe programming flaws in the Java language and platform, along with web-related vulnerabilities.
+Beyond typical bugs made by Java programmers, the security vulnerabilities covered include language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and associated attacks are demonstrated through accessible exercises, followed by recommended coding guidelines and mitigation techniques.

 Participants attending this course will